CCTV system design and installation

 Don’t allow criminals to use your CCTV system to plan an attack on your property.

 Owners often overlook the security of their CCTV system.
 We live in a world where everyone wants instant gratification, and users want to be able to view their cameras remotely and from their mobile devices.
 Demand for remote access has led CCTV manufacturers to design their devices to make outbound connections to external portals and have users connect to the portal.
-The benefit of this is the firewall does not need to allow the camera traffic, and “it just works”.
+The benefit is that the firewall does not need to allow the camera traffic, and “it just works”.
 The downside of this is that camera feeds are accessible from a system somewhere on the Internet, and the end-user has to trust that it is secure from abuse.

 It is safer to disable portal access to the recorder and configure the router or firewall to access the cameras.
 Firewall configuration adds some work and cost but provides confidence that unauthorised Internet browsers can’t view your property.